Kourtney Kardashian Flaunts Curves In Satin Lingerie For ‘Paper’ Magazine

 “Kourtney feels blessed to have three healthy, beautiful kids and be in a good place career-wise, too.
 The idea of getting older is of course scary, but Kourtney looks at her mom Kris and sees how amazingly she’s aged.
 She constantly posts sexy photos because of how confident she feels in her own skin,” the source added.

-Fans can see more of Kourtney Kardashian by following her on Instagram, or watching Season 16 of Keeping Up with the Kardashians on Sunday nights at 9 p.m. on the E! network.
+Fans can see more of Kourtney Kardashian by following her on Instagram or watching Season 16 of Keeping Up With the Kardashians on Sunday nights at 9 p.m. on the E! network.